You arrive at the airport, check in on time, and head to your gate—only to be told there’s no seat available on your flight.

 To understand what airlines owe you, it helps to look at how bumping works in the first place.

 Not all denied boarding situations are treated the same—and the difference determines whether you receive compensation or simply a new flight.
+For example, compensation is much more consistent when you’re bumped—compare this with how compensation works for delays.

-Your ticket reserves a place on the flight—but not always a guaranteed seat if the flight is oversold.
+A confirmed ticket does not always guarantee a seat if the flight is oversold.

 What Actually Happens When a Flight Is Oversold